 - Poor Man's Porn: Tim used his mom's Cleo magazine to jack off in his room several times during high school.

 - Real Person Cameo: During Anna's wedding reception scene, Tim's real mother Mary Gert Conigrave, Tim's real sister Anna Davison and one of her daughters appear briefly sitting on a table acting as one of the guests.

-- Straight Gay: John doesn't show much of typical gay characteristics and mannerism.
-There's also the fact that he won Assosciated Public School of Victoria's Best and Fairest in 1976, an award given to the best performing player of a given sport in a season.
+- Straight Gay: John doesn't show much of typical gay characteristics and mannerisms.
+There's also the fact that he won the Associated Public School of Victoria's Best and Fairest in 1976, an award given to the best performing player of a given sport in a season.

 - Voiceover Letter: Aside from the letter Tim wrote to John in 1993, there's an apology letter Tim wrote in high school about the previous day's "going too fast too soon" incident with Tim's voice narrating it.
 The narration for that letter happens twice; the first one read by John, the second one by John's father.

-- Your Days Are Numbered: What basically Tim and John's fate near the end of the movie and book since they already suffer complications of AIDS, especially John.
+- Your Days Are Numbered Basically Tim and John's fate near the end of the movie and book since they already suffer complications of AIDS, especially John.

 Ci vedremo lassu, angelo"